nf-core/circrna/docs/usage.md

 ##### Multiple tool filtering

-When more than one tool has been provided using the `--tool` parameter, the user can specify the filtering method to perform on the set of called circRNAs by each tool. `nf-core/circrna` offers either the `union`, using all circRNAs called by each tool, or the `intersection` which will require that a circRNA has been called by each tool selected.
+When more than one tool has been provided using the `--tool` parameter, the user can specify the minimum number of tools circRNAs must be called by using `--tool_filter`.
+Setting this parameter to 0 or 1 will result in the union being output, i.e no filtering is applied.
+Setting this parameter to 2 will output circRNAs that have been called by at least 2 quantification tools and so on.

 To apply this filtering method, specify the `--tool_filter` parameter in the configuration profile or pass it via the command line when running the workflow: